crowdtainer/landing-page/content/Farmers.md

   main: {}
 ---

+## Meet your farmers

-Although our vision is to eventually bootstrap an open marketplace for farmers, roasters, and customers to find each other, we need to take one step at a time and find out if programmable money can work for our own farms first.
+> Although our vision is to eventually bootstrap an open marketplace for farmers, roasters, and customers to find each other, we need to take one step at a time and find out if programmable money can work for our own farms first.
 Here's a chance to learn more about them and where the product you will be buying comes from.

 ### Agua Limpa Farm